malix254/GritFlix/README.md

 ## Getting Started 🚀

-To get started with GritFlix Movie Guide, follow these steps:
+To get started with GritFlix , follow these steps:

 1. Clone the repository to your local machine: